 Felony assaults involve choking, use of a deadly weapon or serious bodily injury.
 The Texas Penal Code under Section 1.07 (46) defines “serious bodily injury”as: a bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 These felony charges can range from a third degree (2-10 years in prison) to a first degree (5-99 years in prison).
 These are very serious charges.
-It is critical that a proper case analysis is done and the proper antidote (mitigation to trial) is strategized.
+It is critical to do a proper case analysis and strategize the proper antidote (mitigation to trial).
 Mimi has tried assaults from class C tickets to first degree aggravated assault with a deadly weapon against a public servant.

 This class of assault involves physical injury that does not cause serious bodily injury.
 For example, a bruise, a scrape, etc.